mweiden/record_linker/README.md

 See the `cost_estimates` script for more details.

 Caveats:
-- Note this assumes we can con continue to process data as quickly as it is downloaded; one option to mitigate this issue would be to run more than one `hash_documents` process per instance.
+- Note this assumes we can continue to process data as quickly as it is downloaded; one option to mitigate this issue would be to run more than one `hash_documents` process per instance.

 ## Development